-Non-management directors also receive on or around January 1st of each year \$20,000, or \$30,000 if serving as the Company's chairman, of shares in the Trust.
-The non-management directors receive that number of shares in the Trust that can be purchased with \$20,000 or \$30,000, as applicable, at the market price on the date of purchase.
+Non-management directors also receive on or around January 1 of each year \$20,000, or \$30,000 if serving as the Company's chairman, of equity compensation.
+The non-management directors receive that number of shares of Trust stock that can be purchased with \$20,000 or \$30,000, as applicable, at the market price on the date of purchase.